 Once the pattern fits and you’ve determined the best length, neckline, and armhole depth, the next step is to refine the pattern’s shape.
 These changes may seem subtle, but they make a big difference in the look of the finished garment.

 Drawing 2: Balance front- and back-armhole depth

 Check pattern.
-If front- and back-armhole depth are same, balance armhole by adding to back, trimming from front, and moving shoulder mark as shown.
-If entire armhole is too deep for petite or small-boned figure, pleat out excess on back, front, and sleeve as shown.
+If front- and back-armhole depth are the same, balance armhole by adding to back, trimming from the front, and moving shoulder mark as shown.
+If the entire armhole is too deep for a petite or small-boned figure, pleat out excess on the back, front, and sleeve as shown.

 Balance the armhole-To balance the armhole means to adjust the pattern so the back armhole is 1/2 in. deeper than the front, solving the problem of garments that ride toward the back.
 Though Burda and some small companies add this refinement to their patterns, many others don’t.

 It’s easy to check a pattern for balance and correct an unbalanced armhole.
 Place the front and back armhole side by side, as shown in Drawing #2.
 If they’re the same, add 1/4 in. to the back-shoulder seam, and trim 1/4 in. from the front.
 Make the same change to the facings or sleeve, adjusting the latter by folding it in half lengthwise.
 If the shoulder dot is dead center, move it 1/2 in. toward the front to position more ease at the back where it’s needed.

 Refine the body shape-I find that a subtle hourglass shape or a tapered wedge that narrows at the hip is more flattering to the body than the straight boxy cut found in most ready-made T-shirts and patterns.
 Experiment to see which shapes you like best.
 I prefer to adjust the body shape during construction when I can see how the fabric drapes on the body, and then transfer changes to the pattern for future reference, as shown in Drawing #3.